Creating website and blogging in Org mode

 Ready, steady, go!

 At this point, I am ready to go.
-To launch the publishing, I use the following shell command.
+To launch the publishing I need to:

 Feel free to send me your feedback!